denga/go-real-world-example/README.md

 This project is a real-world example of a RESTful API implementation in Go, following the [RealWorld](https://github.com/gothinkster/realworld) API specification.
 It demonstrates how to build a backend application using modern Go practices and libraries, along with a modern frontend using Next.js and chadcn UI.

+The application is a Medium.com clone called "Conduit" that allows users to create articles, follow authors, and favorite articles.
+The backend serves the API endpoints and also embeds and serves the frontend static files.

 ## Features

 ### Backend